Bartlett's delta in the SABR model

 The latter is the slope of the volatility curve calculated at the money.
 These two quantities are model independent, and can be directly inferred from option prices.
 Any reasonable volatility smile model, regardless of its specification, can be calibrated so that these two quantities match the market values sufficiently closely.

-We show that, for each strike $K$, the modified SABR delta $\Delta^{\mathrm{mod}}$ has approximately the following structure:
+Our main results is that, for each strike $K$, the modified SABR delta $\Delta^{\mathrm{mod}}$ has approximately the following structure:

-In other words, other than the standard Black-Scholes greeks, the modified SABR delta does not involve any details of the smile model specification.
+In other words, other than the standard Black-Scholes greeks calculated for strike $K$, the modified SABR delta does not involve any details of the smile model specification.
 In contrast, the standard SABR delta has the structure

-The last term in the expression above is responsible for potential mishedging in case of model miscalibration.
+The last term in the expression above is responsible for potential mishedging in case of model miscalibration discussed in \cite{b06}.